Janet along with Santie are the two main protagonists in our trilogy, A Family Affair by Bernard Preston.

 Now the mutton in Holland is really pretty good.
 There aren't any "sheep-sties", they run out in the wild, and we enjoy a lamb stew most weeks.

-Healthy choice foods come when we work with nature, not against it.
+Nutritious choice foods come when we work with nature, not against it.
+That means caring for the soil to provide the nutrients our vegetables need.